 AGENCY USE ONLY

 NAE# PGP screening date

 DEP#

 Determinations: Eligible Cat.
 2 Eligible Cat.
 1 Individual Permit

-Section A- Applicant Info rmation (please print or ty ype)
+Section A- Applicant Information Applicant Name rmation (please print or ty pe)

-Applicant Name

 Mailing Address

-Turing Turious

 Work Phone Fax/ Email

-IF an agent is working for the appl icant during the permit p rocess, complete #2
+IF an agent is working for the appl icant during the permit pr rocess, complete #2

 Authorized Agent

 Mailing Address

-Diversi Francis

 Phone Fax/ Email

-Relationship of Applicant to Prop perty: \square Owner \square ☐ Developer ☐ Option Holder
+Relationship of Applicant to Prop perty: ☐ Developer ☐ Option Holder

-If the applicant is not the Property Owner, please provide the follo owing information for or the property owner:
+If the applicant is not the Property Owner, Name please provide the following inform mation for the property owner:

-Name

 Address

 Phone Fax

-Section B-Project Information Location (street address, including city, where the proposed activity will occur) , or other information pertinent to identify ving the geographical location
+Section B-Project Information Location (street address, including city where the proposed activity will occur) , or other information pertinent to identifying the geographical location

-Three copies of the application, CT addend full-scale plans (1"= 40") have been subn No Total area within property bou nitted.
-Yes ndaries Acres
+Three copies of the application, CT adden full-scale plans (1"= 40') have been subrounded to the company of the application, CT adden full-scale plans (1"= 40') have been subrounded to the copies of the application, CT adden full-scale plans (1"= 40') have been subrounded to the copies of the application, CT adden full-scale plans (1"= 40') have been subrounded to the copies of the application, CT adden full-scale plans (1"= 40') have been subrounded to the copies of the application (1"= 40') have been subrounded to the copies of the application (1"= 40') have been subrounded to the copies of the application (1"= 40') have been subrounded to the copies of the application (1"= 40') have been subrounded to the copies of the application (1"= 40') have been subrounded to the copies of the copi nitted.
+Yes

 Is there more than 1 phase to the project?
-Yes No I f yes, How many pha ases
+Yes No If yes, How r many phases

 Project Category:

-Industrial Site Development Commercial Site Development Pond/Lake Dredging Fish/Wildlife Management (Governr Golf Course Development Individual Resident Condo/Apartment Co Stream Restoration/I ment Agency) omplex Multiple Lot Residen Public Water Supply Mine/Quarry tial Development
+Industrial Site Development Commercial Site Development Pond/Lake Dredging Fish/Wildlife Management (Governing Golf Course Development Condo/Apartment Complex Stream Restoration/Enhancemen

 Other (Describe:)

 Section C-Environmental Inform ation

 Wetland Impact

 Direct Impact (Includes Temporary) Secondary/Indirect Impact TOTAL IMPACT

-(sf) acres (sf) a icres (sf) acres
+(sf) acres (sf) acres (sf) acres

 Waters/waterways/watercourses

 Direct Impact (Includes Temporary) Secondary/Indirect Impact Total Impact

 (lf) (sf) (lf) (sf) (lf) (sf)